sleimanx2/plastic/readme.md

 ```
 #####Defining what data to store.

-In addition to default attributes Plastic provides us two ways to select which attributes/relations data to store in elastic.
+In addition to default attributes Plastic provides us with two ways to select which attributes/relations data to store in elastic.

 1 - Providing a searchable property to out model